Axel-Girard/LazyHome/README.md

 # LazyHome
-I'm lazy, I'm made a website to be more lazy :sleeping:
+I'm lazy, I made a website to be more lazy :sleeping:

 # Commands
 Set up :